Fixing Bad Dietary Habits For Busy Clients

 Here are some examples you may relate to:

 Rachel is a professional aerial artist and stunt woman.
-She needs to work out for hours every day and gives shows and presentations, sometimes 2 or 3 shows in the same day.
+She needs to work out for hours every day and gives shows and presentations, sometimes 2 or 3 shows on the same day.
 All those acrobatics are very physical and draining.
 She barely has the time to eat more than 2 times a day, and you know how it is when you finish the day and you are completely burned out…you don’t want to cook food and usually fall for easy food.
 Sometimes, she even has to completely switch her body composition to stunt for a particular actor on the big screen.
 Not an easy task to do in a couple of weeks.

 And what about Joe, who you can probably relate to.
 He is a gym coach and trains about 7-10 clients a day.
 That’s about 8-10 hours of non–stop client sessions.
-He usually eats protein bars and finishes the day with a fast food meal to fulfill his caloric needs.
+He usually eats protein bars and finishes the day with a fast-food meal to fulfil his caloric needs.
 Oh, and where does he find the time to train?
 I still don’t know yet.
 But every time he has the time to eat properly, his motivation is down because he doesn’t know how long he will be able to sustain his strict diet.
 And usually, it’s not long enough to see any improvements in his physique, so he just never starts at all.

 All those people are not lazy asses, I know them, I talk with them almost every week and they are hardworking and passionate people.